caspervonb/modes/readme.markdown

 - `buttons` *Number* A bitmask of buttons currently being held down.
 - `modifiers` *Object* The input modifiers that are currently active.

 This event is emitted when the user moves the mouse pointer by 1 pixel or more in any direction in the mantle.

+## Event: touchStart
+## Event: touchEnd
+## Event: touchCancel
+## Event: touchMove

+## Event: blur
+This event is emitted when the window looses focus.

+## Event: focus
+This event is emitted when the window gains focus.

+## Event: resize
+This event is emitted when the window is resized.

 ## mantle.setRedraw(callback)
-- `callback(timestamp)`*Function* The function to call at the next redraw.
+- `callback`*Function* The function to call at the next redraw.

 Schedules the given callback to be called at the next redraw.